ttscoff/bunch/bunch-files/apps.md

     - /Volumes/SSDDrive
     -> /Volumes/OtherDrive

-For reasons I can't explain, doing this via System Events is exceedingly slow.
+> For reasons I can't explain, doing this via System Events is exceedingly slow.
 This process will run in the background and it's ok to click other windows while waiting for the Finder tabs to finish opening.
+{:.warning}

 ## Opening Files in Their Default Application {#defaultapp}